43+ L-Shaped Kitchen Ideas

 Open Concept L-Shaped Kitchen

-L-shaped kitchens are popularized by open-concept floor plans that create flexible entrances and exits to the kitchen.
-But in case you want to develop a better sense of space, you can use a kitchen island or dining table to differentiate the kitchen from the lounge area.
+L-shaped kitchens are popularized by open concept floor plans that create flexible entrances and exits to the kitchen.
+But if you want to develop a better sense of space you can use a kitchen island or dining table to differentiate the kitchen from the lounge area.
+Especially, if you have a small space this layout will be an ideal option to create a functional and at the same time stylish kitchen design.

 Open Concept L-Shaped Kitchen Ideas with Blue Cabinets and Black Countertops